mozilla-services/qdo/docs/development.rst

 A single node in Zookeeper should contain at most 1MB of data and a single response from Zookeeper is by default restricted to the same amount.
 There's no direct restriction on how many children one node can contain, but reports on the mailing lists suggest scaling to 10,000 to 100,000 can work.
+The total number of nodes in all sub paths is basically unlimited.

+Read and write performance should be expected to be in the order of 0.1ms to 0.2ms per operation for small clusters; reaching up to 1ms per operation for larger clusters.

 Zookeeper stores a number of different data structures.
 The main one is the `DataTree <http://svn.apache.org/viewvc/zookeeper/tags/release-3.4.2/src/java/main/org/apache/zookeeper/server/DataTree.java?revision=1225684&view=markup>`_